Prudentnavigator/PrivateChatRoom-Server/README.md

 PrivateChatRoom-Server v1.0.2

-The program allows users to start and stop the server, view log files, and monitor the number of connected clients in real time.
-It also displays private/public IPv4 addresses and mac address of the device running the program.
+This program facilitates communication of connected clients in real time.
 It is designed to be used with the 'PrivateChatRoom-App' but can be used with ones's own client application by connecting to the server via the private IP (if devices are on the same network) or public IP